bartobri/mrrcrypt/README.md

 Usage
 -----

-Pipe data to the `mrrcrypt` executable and it will produce encrypted output using the specified key, or using the default key if not specified.

-The keys also work in reverse.
-Pipe encrypted data to the `mrrcrypt` executable and it will produce decrypted output.
-The same key used to encrypt the data must be specified.
+`mrrcrypt` reads data from stdin, processes it through a mirror field algorithm, and writes the results to stdout.
+Use I/O redirection for generating input and capturing output.

 **Basic Encryption**

 ```
 # Encrypt a String
-$ echo "This is my secret" | mrrcrypt
+$ echo "This is my secret" | mrrcrypt > secret_string.encrypted

-# Encrypt a File (Text and Binary)
-$ cat secret.txt | mrrcrypt
-$ cat secret_photo.jpg | mrrcrypt

-# Store the Encrypted Output to a File
+# Encrypting a file
-$ cat secret.txt | mrrcrypt > secret.txt.encrypted
 $ cat secret_photo.jpg | mrrcrypt > secret_photo.jpg.encrypted
 ```